ppy/osu-wiki/news/2024/2024-02-09-osumania-7k-world-cup-2024-quarterfinals-recap.md

 Philippines versus Japan is probably **the** most awaited match of the Quarterfinals weekend.
 The Philippines, the defending champions, are hungry to continue their momentum, while Japan, a team often favoured among the crowd, wants to push for a tournament run of a lifetime.

 The eternal "rice vs. noodles" strategy is well in play for this match.
-Team Philippines opens the match with LN1, [Oceanic Museum](https://osu.ppy.sh/beatmapsets/2126926#mania/4471216), and cruised to their first point, with ::{ flag=PH }:: [Arona](https://osu.ppy.sh/users/8748664)'s FC on the chart.
+Team Philippines opens the match with LN1, [Oceanic Museum](https://osu.ppy.sh/beatmapsets/2126926#mania/4471216), and cruised to their first point, with ::{ flag=PH }:: ::Arona::{ user-id=8748664 }'s FC on the chart.
 Team Japan opts with RC4, [Total Eclipse of the Sun](https://osu.ppy.sh/beatmapsets/2126920#mania/4471208), taking advantage of their players' accuracy.
-The ::{ flag=JP }:: [rainlily](https://osu.ppy.sh/users/485007) and ::{ flag=JP }:: [butanic](https://osu.ppy.sh/users/1433586) duo eclipsed their opponents with an insane team score, with butanic once again topping the chordjack leaderboards with only 37 regular 300s.
+The ::{ flag=JP }:: ::rainlily::{ user-id=485007 } and ::{ flag=JP }:: ::butanic::{ user-id=1433586 } duo eclipsed their opponents with an insane team score, with butanic once again topping the chordjack leaderboards with only 37 regular 300s.

 The two teams continued their exchange, with no one conceding a break point on their picks.
 Some notable moments we'd like to highlight are:

-- ::{ flag=PH }:: [Ojisan-](https://osu.ppy.sh/users/11420405)'s (formerly - Kura -) clean 988k FC on LN4, [GOSEGU - Fansa](https://osu.ppy.sh/beatmapsets/2126931#mania/4471229)
+- ::{ flag=PH }:: ::Ojisan-::{ user-id=11420405 }'s (formerly - Kura -) clean 988k FC on LN4, [GOSEGU - Fansa](https://osu.ppy.sh/beatmapsets/2126931#mania/4471229)
 - Team Japan's insane run on RC1, [Aquellex - Zygorous Distribution](https://osu.ppy.sh/beatmapsets/2126913#mania/4471195).
 Both players only getting 5x200 each.
 - The entirety of HB1, [Mitsukiyo & Lee Jin Ah - Target for Love](https://osu.ppy.sh/beatmapsets/2126930#mania/4471228).

 As if this match wasn't crazy enough, it just had to end on a tiebreaker.
-Japan kept it close for a good while on the chart, but the pair of ::{ flag=PH }:: [Sanni](https://osu.ppy.sh/users/3036686) and Ojisan- started to pull away when the difficulty increased.
+Japan kept it close for a good while on the chart, but the pair of ::{ flag=PH }:: ::Sanni::{ user-id=3036686 } and Ojisan- started to pull away when the difficulty increased.
 The Filipinos kept their pace and ended this thrilling match at 6–5.
 This also sealed a rematch of the 2023 Grand Finals against South Korea, coming right up this Sunday!

 ---